FIRST LOOK: The New .30 T/C

 Trajectory = -1.5" @ 100 yards; +1.7" @ 100 yards; +/- 0.0" @ 200 yards; -7.6" @ 300 yards

 One might wonder, what is the purpose of this new cartridge that is physically so similar to the .308 Winchester?
-And we will explore that question, as well as others, in a subsequent article about the .30 T/C on the Rifle Cartridge Page.
+We will explore that question, as well as others, in a subsequent article about the .30 T/C on the Rifle Cartridge Page.

 Suffice to say for now that reloaders will not be able to achieve the claimed factory load performance of the .30 T/C, since the new powder formulation upon which this performance is based is not available in canister lots, and is unlikely to be released any time soon.
 For reloaders using available canister powders, the .30 T/C will inevitably fall slightly short of .308 performance.